kevin-chalmers/set08103/lectures/lecture15/README.md

 4. Build, including unit tests.
 5. Commit changes to version control.

-Our GitFlow workflow mimics this idea:
+Our Gitlow workflow mimics this idea:

 1. Create a new `feature` branch from `develop`.
 2. Implement the feature.